- The city-wide festivities celebrate the capital's LGBT+ community.

-Join the party as thousands of people of all genders, sexualities, race and faith come together every year for Pride in London.
+Join the party as thousands of people of all genders, sexualities, race and faith come together every year for

 The month-long festival culminates in the colourful Pride in London Parade in central London and free performances in Trafalgar Square on 7 July.
-Soho takes over at night with parties and events in the many pubs, bars and clubs.

 Pride in London 2018 highlights

 - Discover how two young men help each other to cope with loss and love in the midst of the AIDS epidemic, in moving play Lonely Planet.
 14 Jun-7 Jul

 - Learn more about the Section 28 ban on the promotion of homosexuality in the UK, 30 years after it was enforced, with a series of plays during the Remember the Clause Season.
 19 Jun-7 Jul

 - Celebrate the contribution of LGBT+ culture with a whole day of activities, talks, performances and tours with Queer and Now at Tate Britain.
 23 Jun

 - Enjoy 30 films and short films as the free Queer Asia Film Festival brings six days of big-screen works to the British Museum and SOAS.
 24-29 Jun